capitaoananas/STM32-HE/README.md

 ---

-This project is still in WIP
+This project is still a WIP